dd86k/ddcpuid/README.md

 # ddcpuid, CPUID tool

-ddcpuid is a simple and fast x86/AMD64 processor information tool, works best with Intel and AMD processors where features are documentated.
+ddcpuid is a simple and fast x86 processor information tool, works best with Intel and AMD processors where features are documentated.

-I will gladly implement features from VIA, Zhaoxin, and others once I get documentation.
+_Currently featuring 126 CPUID bits and counting!_

 The ddcpuid Technical Manual is available here:
 [dd86k.space](https://dd86k.space/docs/ddcpuid-manual.pdf) (PDF).